wikihouseproject/wikihouse.cc/app/views/jobs/upcoming/javascript_developer.md

 ### About the role

-The role will initially be a short-term (3 month) engagement on a full-time, part-time or flexible basis, with potential for a longer term role depending on your skills, fit and enthusiasm.
+The role will initially be a short-term (3-6 months) engagement on a full-time, part-time or flexible basis, with potential for a longer term role depending on your skills, fit and enthusiasm.

 Being London-based is preferable, but not essential.